 Artificial Intelligence (AI) is seemingly popping up everywhere we look these days.
 As a niche AI system provider, INFORM has been delivering AI solutions for just over two decades.
 Within the maritime sector, Optimization Modules deliver value across terminals.
-As decision-making is improved, efficiency is realized across the terminal in both the short- and long-term.
+As decision-making is improved, efficiency is realized across the terminal in both the short and long terms.
 Short-term savings often translate directly to the bottom line.
 Efficiencies such as reductions in vehicle travel, crane travel, and yard rehandles are the easiest to see and calculate.

 Table of Contents

 Long-term savings, as well as potential revenue increases, can be harder to see initially.
-Reductions in overall handling equipment as well as delaying or avoiding new equipment purchases happen slowly as operators adjust operational procedures to maximize the efficiency gains possible.
+Reductions in overall handling equipment and delaying or avoiding new equipment purchases happen slowly as operators adjust operational procedures to maximize the efficiency gains possible.
 Furthermore, increasing yard, truck, and rail handling capacities are intangible results that are the byproducts of more efficient terminals.
 All of these long-term outcomes deliver significant value, and through these activities, there are also strong environmental sustainability outcomes that can be achieved simultaneously.
 This paper focuses on one Optimization Module, INFORM’s Train Load Optimizer, as a case study for how strong optimization can deliver cost savings while also improving environmental performance.

 Sustainability in Rail Operations

 It shouldn’t come as a surprise that rail has been growing since the mid-2000s and is forecasted to continue growing well into the 2020s.
 Rail is the most efficient way to transport goods over land.
-When compared to truck transportation, rail is 3.5 times more efficient averaging just over 184 ton-km/l (480 ton-mi/gal) of fuel consumption compared to around 42 ton-km/l (110 ton-mi/gal) for trucks.
+When compared to truck transportation, rail is 3.5 times more efficient, averaging just over 184 ton-km/l (480 ton-mi/gal) of fuel consumption compared to around 42 ton-km/l (110 ton-mi/gal) for trucks.

 The subsequent growth in rail volume has challenged our industry to improve the way we optimize train load planning.
 The most basic measure considered when planning a train is slot utilization.
-This applies for both single and double stacked trains.
-However, as was well articulated in the 2005 research paper, “Options for Improving the Energy Efficiency of Intermodal Freight Trains” by Lai and Barkan, slot utilization is only the most basic measure.
+This applies for both single- and double-stacked trains.
+However, as was well articulated in the 2005 research paper “Options for Improving the Energy Efficiency of Intermodal Freight Trains” by Lai and Barkan, slot utilization is only the most basic measure.
 Two trains can be identical in slot utilization (i.e., number of loaded containers) but present very different loading patterns and aerodynamic resistance.

-Gap Length is Important
+Gap Length Is Important

-Train Planning is Important
+Train Planning Is Important

 Good Aerodynamics Adds to the Bottom Line